swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 specific attribute sets.

-Each attribute set defines a number of mandatory attributes that MUST be released by an Attribute Provider<sup>*</sup> that provides attributes according to the given attribute set, and optionally recommended attributes that SHOULD be released as part of the attribute set if they are available to the provider.
+Each attribute set defines a number of mandatory attributes that MUST be released by an Attribute Provider<sup>\*</sup> that provides attributes according to the given attribute set, and optionally recommended attributes that SHOULD be released as part of the attribute set if they are available to the provider.

 **Note**: An Attribute Provider may also release other attributes, not specified by the defined attribute sets it supports.
-See further section 6.2.1, “Attribute Release Rules”, of “Deployment Profile for the Swedish eID Framework” (\[[EidDeployProf](#eiddeployprof)\]).
+See further section 6.2.1, “Attribute Release and Consuming Rules”, of “Deployment Profile for the Swedish eID Framework” (\[[EidDeployProf](#eiddeployprof)\]).

 In order to comply with a defined attribute set, the following attribute